telefonicaid/fiware-orion/doc/manuals/orion-api.md

 characters,
 which should be enough for most use cases.
-Orion Context Broker interprets the tenant name in lowercase, thus, although you can use tenants such as in updateContext `MyService` it is not advisable, as the notifications related with that tenant will be sent with `myservice` and, in that sense, it is not coherent the tenant you used in updateContext compared with the one that Orion sends in notifyContextRequest.
+Orion Context Broker interprets the tenant name in lowercase, thus, although you can use tenants such as in update `MyService` it is not advisable, as the notifications related with that tenant will be sent with `myservice` and, in that sense, it is not coherent the tenant you used in update requests compared with the one that Orion sends in notifications.

 ## Service paths